jamesontucker/battletank/README.md

 # battletank
-A simple tank battle game with basic AI enemies
+A simple tank battle game with basic AI enemies!